Martín Montoya: Barcelona

-Born in Gavà, Barcelona, Catalonia, Montoya started playing football for hometown club CF Gavà, moving to FC Barcelona's youth system, La Masia, at the age of 8.
+Born in Gavà, Barcelona, Catalonia, Montoya started playing football for his hometown club, moving to Barcelona's youth system, La Masia, at the age of 8.
 After progressing through its ranks, he was promoted to the B team in 2009.

 In the 2009–10 season, Montoya contributed 23 games as the Luis Enrique-led side returned to the Segunda División after an 11-year absence.
-He made his debut for the main squad on 26 February 2011, coming on as a substitute for Adriano in the last five minutes of a 3–0 away win against RCD Mallorca.
+He made his debut for the main squad on 26 February 2011, coming on as a substitute for Adriano in the last five minutes of a 3–0 away win against Mallorca.

-Towards the end of March 2011, rumours surfaced linking Montoya with Valencia CF, who was willing to pay the €3 million buy-out clause of the player.
+Towards the end of March 2011, rumours surfaced linking Montoya with Valencia, who was willing to pay the €3 million buy-out clause of the player.
 On 30 April, he made his first start for Barcelona in a 2–1 La Liga loss at Real Sociedad, suffering a broken clavicle in the early minutes of the match and being sidelined for the rest of the campaign.

 Montoya again spent the vast majority of 2011–12 with the reserves.
-His first start for the first team occurred on 12 January 2012, in a 2–1 away victory over CA Osasuna in the Copa del Rey (6–1 on aggregate).
-Due to injury to Dani Alves he played in the final of the domestic cup, featuring the full 90 minutes in a 3–0 defeat of Athletic Bilbao; he had previously scored his first official goal on 6 December 2011, helping the hosts beat FC BATE Borisov 4–0 in the group stage of the UEFA Champions League.
+His first start for the first team occurred on 12 January 2012, in a 2–1 away victory over Osasuna in the Copa del Rey (6–1 on aggregate).
+Due to injury to Dani Alves, he played in the final of the domestic cup, featuring the full 90 minutes in a 3–0 defeat of Athletic Bilbao.
+He had previously scored his first official goal on 6 December 2011, helping the hosts beat BATE Borisov 4–0 in the group stage of the UEFA Champions League.

-Montoya scored his second goal as a professional on 1 June 2013, netting the third in a 4–1 home win against Málaga CF. He finished the season with 24 appearances in all competitions, totalling 1,678 minutes of action.
+Montoya scored his second goal as a professional on 1 June 2013, netting the third in a 4–1 home win against Málaga.
+He finished the season with 24 appearances in all competitions, totalling 1,678 minutes.

 Montoya expressed his desire to leave the Camp Nou in December 2014, after the signing of another player for his position, also-Brazilian Douglas.
-He eventually stayed until the end of the campaign, which ended in treble conquest, his only major contribution being playing 80 minutes in a 3–1 victory at Paris Saint-Germain F.C. in the Champions League quarter-finals.
+He eventually stayed until the end of the campaign, which ended with a treble, his only major contribution being playing 80 minutes in a 3–1 victory at Paris Saint-Germain in the Champions League quarter-finals.

 In July 2015, Montoya joined Inter Milan on a season-long loan for €1.3 million, with the option of extending the deal for another year pending appearances.
 The Italian club also had an obligation to buy him for €6 million, if he played 33% of all competitive matches during his tenure and each appearance amounted to at least 30 minutes.

 On 1 February 2016, still owned by Barcelona, Montoya signed with Real Betis until 30 June.